 Skip advert

 What does the Renault 5 cost to tax?

-Currently the Renault 5 doesn’t incur any VED (road tax) as an electric vehicle, but it will from April 2025 – from then on it will cost the standard rate.
+EVs are no longer exempt from VED (road tax) from April 2025, when it will cost £10 in the first year and then incur the standard rate (currently £195 per year).
 The good news is that, because the Renault 5 costs less than the £40,000 threshold, it won’t incur the luxury car tax surcharge.
 As a company car the 5 should be cheap on BiK (Benefit-in-Kind) tax because of its zero-emissions status.

+Skip advert